If you think back to part one, you'll remember that, broadly speaking, the purpose of a lead magnet is to:

 I'm going to assume you've got a WordPress website - because most people have (and, if you haven't, then you should seriously consider migrating).

 One of the beauties of WordPress is there's a vast array of free and paid-for plugins which allow you to do quite complex things with your site even if you're not a web developer.
-And these plugins include quite a few that are designed to make it easy to create opt-in forms landing pages and for your lead magnet.
+And these plugins include quite a few that are designed to make it easy to create opt-in forms and landing pages for your lead magnet.

 I'm not going to list them all here but, as ever with these things, Google is your friend.